seunomosowon/TA-mailclient/README.md

 TA-mailclient includes the following new features:

+- Made it more modular to supporting more file types in zips and in emails
 - Added support for zips and files within zips
 - Fixed unicode conversion of emails following contributions from Francois Lacombe on GitHub
     - Also added static mail preamble for line break.
 Event breaking configuration may not be